The article is written by Jida Choura, a NomuKidz expert and the Middle East’s first and only Reflux Consultant

-My baby only got reflux and medication free when I addressed the actual cause behind their reflux.
+My baby only got better when I addressed the actual cause behind their reflux.

 4| All babies are born with a weak lower esophageal valve

-I was told that my son had reflux because he has a weak lower oesophageal valve (the opening between the stomach and the oesophagus), the doctor said there was nothing we can do but wait until the valve ‘matures’.
+Dcotors told me that my son had reflux because he has a weak lower oesophageal valve (the opening between the stomach and the oesophagus), the doctor said there was nothing we can do but wait until the valve ‘matures’.
 I felt helpless, and thought my baby could suffer for years.

 This is not true.
 All babies are born with a weak valve, yet they do not all suffer from reflux.
 This shows that a weak valve is not the cause of reflux, or else all babies would reflux.

 Babies are born with lower muscle strength in general, the lower oesophageal valve is a ring of muscle, and this applies here too.
 The weakness in the valve makes it easier for food and milk to come back up, however, this on it’s own is not the cause of reflux.
 Something is making the stomach’s contents come back up.